mattermost/mattermost-developer-documentation/site/content/contribute/server/style-guide.md

 ### Log levels

-The ultimate goal of logging is to provide observability.
-Hence, logs have a very important role for the application to communicate back to us in a healthy way.
-The most important features of effective communication is that it should be meaningful and concise.
-To achieve this, a log line should conform one of the definitions below.
+The purpose of logging is to provide observability - it enables the application communicate back to the administrator about what is happening.
+To communicate effectively logs should be meaningful and concise.
+To achieve this, log lines should conform to one of the definitions below:

 **Critical**: It represents the most urgent situations for the service to work properly and it is unable to meet even the minimum requirements.
 When a critical thing happens it is expected the service to stop.